 - national procedure code = 7VG emergency aid to disaster areas

 - nature of transaction = 34 consignments free of charge.

-Other aid consignments, such as humanitarian aid or development aid, are not considered disaster aid, so a normal export declaration must be lodged for them.
+Humanitarian aid, development aid or reconstruction of disaster areas is not regarded as export of emergency aid, so a normal export declaration must be lodged for them.